Ad units in Waze Local

 Waze Local drives customers to your business with three distinct ad units:

-With your business name and logo at the top of their search results, drivers can quickly find and identify your business location.
+With your business name and logo at the top of the search results, drivers can quickly find and identify your business location.

 When drivers begin typing a search query, Waze presents auto-complete results for nearby locations matching the characters typed thus far.
 Your business will appear there based on name-matching and your location’s distance from the user.

-Once users hit Search, Waze will retrieve a results list made up of organic locations and one promoted search result at the top.
-If your business name is a match, it will appear at the top of the results list.
+Once users hit Search, Waze displays a locations list consisting organic locations and one promoted search result at the top.
+If your business name is a match, it will appear at the top of the list.

-Promoted Search is offered as a value-add to Branded Pins.
-You don’t pay for Search impressions.
+Promoted search is offered as a value-add to branded pins, so you don’t pay for search impressions.

-Pins act like digital billboards, reminding nearby drivers of your business and marking its location on the Waze map.
+Pins act like digital billboards, reminding nearby drivers of your business and marking it on the Waze map.

-Your branded pin will appear on the map when Waze users are near your business location.
-Your pin won’t show up all the time—the frequency with which your pin will be displayed depends on your budget, CPM bid, and your competition.
+Your branded pin will appear on the map when users' map view include you location.
+Your pin won’t show up all the time—the frequency with which your pin is displayed depends on your budget, CPM bid, and your competition.

 Drivers can expand your branded pin with a simple tap to reveal useful information about your business.
-Once the pin is expanded, it will show your customized images and text, along with an info button that reveals more about your business: opening hours, website, phone number, services, and more.
+Once the pin is expanded, it shows your customized images and text, along with an info button that reveals more about your business: opening hours, website, phone number, services, and more.

-Drivers can navigate to your business directly from your pin and even mark it as a favorite.
+Drivers can navigate to your business directly from your pin and even mark it as favorite.

-While drivers are on their route, a Takeover banner will display when they are stopped, and the advertised location is ahead of them and within a certain radius from their location along their route.
+While drivers are on their route, a Takeover banner will display when they are at full stop for several seconds, and disappear once they resume driving.